 You may unlock this video for FREE.
 Enter your email address for instant access.

-If your job requires working at heights you may need additional training as this is a high risk area and you will need to meet the working at height regulations and have and practice using the correct equipment.
+If your job requires working at heights you may need additional training as this is a high-risk area and you will need to meet the working at height regulations and have and practice using the correct equipment.

 The Work at Height Regulations 2005 were introduced as falls from height are the most common cause of death in the workplace and a major cause of serious injury.
 These regulations apply in any situation where there is a risk of a fall from any height including falls below ground level.
 The regulations do not state a minimum or maximum height.
-The HSE have produced a guide to working at height, we have put a link to this on the student resources section of this course.
+The HSE has produced a guide to working at height, we have put a link to this in the student resources section of this course.